Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## December 15th, 2020
 * Q&A: Will RTX be added to Update 4 with the new Unreal Engine? https://www.youtube.com/watch?v=RubFX693enI

+## January 12th, 2021
+* Q&A: Are there any plans to add Lights inside the factory? https://www.youtube.com/watch?v=QvTjwyhFvGQ

 # Green Energy